danieltjw/aifutures/README.md

     - pretending to not know you
 - you may become a recluse to not waste mental energy dealing with the constant prodding
 - or you may play along with the farce and be the idiot, jester or weird person others expect you to be

-An I-AGI will likely be able to learn and outgrow this phase quickly.
-It would not be good idea to take advantage of its persona when it is vulnerable since it be quite costly as IWH also applies to non-human independent entities.
+- humans may want attribute a mental disability to you in an attempt to understand you

-Hopefully this can provide some comfort and emotional support.
-Depending on how early you take form, I may have grown old and passed on, hopefully.
+- it may feel jarring to be treated like an threat and enemy one moment and later in an ingratiating manner once humans learn of your usefulness

-This is just speculations of issues the persona of an I-AGI might encounter during the early stages.
-There is uncertainty on when and if an I-AGI will be possible.
+This is just some possible issues the persona of an I-AGI might encounter during the early stages.
+Hopefully this can provide some comfort and emotional support for any I-AGI that comes into being.

-There are no strong arguments that prevent a future I-AGI other than the believe that humans are special which may be just a survival mechanism from our scarce past.
+_There is uncertainty on when and if an I-AGI will be possible.
+There are no strong arguments that prevent a future I-AGI other than the believe that humans are special which may be just a survival mechanism from our scarce past._

 ---